mohamedahmadianzade/Graphql_React_Typescript/backend/readme.md

 # Getting Started with Create React App

-Frontend Project of user management system
+Backend Project of user management system

-- Implemented in ReactJs
+- Implemented in ExpressJS
 - Typescript Implementation
-- MaterialUI for UI
-- Tanstack library for data fetching and caching
+- Apollo Graphql server library
 - Using .env for configuration variables
-- Apollo Graphql library for communication with graphql server -
+- MongoDB as database
+- Moongoos as Typeorm

 ### `npm start`